CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 1) [Visit the Raft Simulator](https://raft.github.io/raftscope/index.html) and experiment with it.

 Set the bottom rail to 1/100x.
+This rail controls the speed of the simulator.

-Set the upper rail to the far left of the rail.
+Set the upper rail to the far left.
 This is time 0.
+The simulator allows you to pause execution of the distributed algorithm and go back in time to time 0.

 One of the followers will time out and request votes.
 A leader will be selected.
+Let's call the first leader L.

-Click the leader and make a request to it.
+Click the leader L and make a request to it.

+**Exercise 2**

+Explain why the request is not committed on the peers (with dark edges surrounding the term) until after the the leader visits twice - once with the request and then a follow up confirmation.

+---

 Make many requests from the same leader.
 How many requests are actually shown in the display? (barely see request 11).